AKAlmalki/CFCApp/README.md

 # Community Friends Charity App (CFC)

 CFC App is a web application built using the Django framework.
-It is designed to impower the charity support and ease of use.
+It is designed to empower charity support and ease of use.

 ## Getting Started